Pricing

 Quotation -> Sales Order -> Delivery Note -> Sales Invoice -> Delivery Trip -> Payment Entry

-At this stage, Saf and Mel have a much clearer picture of what they’re looking for.
-Next comes a new challenge—picking the ERP software that will become the backbone of their business.
-The modules you choose to implement becomes the largest deciding factor of what ERP software you should go with.
+Now, Saf and Mel have a much clearer picture of what they’re looking for.
+The next challenge is to pick the ERP software that will become the backbone of their business.
+The modules they choose to implement will become the largest deciding factor of what ERP software they should select.
 Not all businesses need every type of module provided by an ERP, and not all ERP software provides the modules required by a business.
-There’s a diversity in the needs of businesses, and that requires different software.

 With an ERP assisting your business management, you start spending a significantly less amount of time slogging away.
 You’re eliminating factors like manual maintenance, data duplication, communication difficulties, and a lot more when using it.
 When you’re not spending time updating every single spreadsheet, you can invest it in growing your company.